-We have a number of pilgrims traveling to the Camino in July & August and we will incorporate all feedback into our packages to ensure maximum safety and enjoyment.
+We have a number of pilgrims travelling to the Camino in July & August and we will incorporate all feedback into our packages to ensure maximum safety and enjoyment.

-If you are traveling to the Camino in July or August please get in touch to share your travel experiences!
+If you are travelling to the Camino in July or August please get in touch to share your travel experiences!